-With pocketing, I’d recommend the same strategies as described above with mouth stuffing.
+With pocketing food, I’d recommend the same strategies as described above with mouth stuffing.
 Start with mouthing, brushing, and chewing practice.
 Again, the key here is oral awareness and that starts in infancy with mouthing.

-With pocketing, again offer 1-2 bites on the tray at a time, but this time also offer a cup of cold water for sips between bites.
-Cold water is best because it can increase sensation and be alerting for a child’s mouth.
+To address food pocketing, again offer 1-2 bites on the tray at a time, but this time also offer a cup of cold water for sips between bites.
+Cold water is best because it can increase sensation and is alerting for a child’s mouth.
 Practicing sips between bites will get the child accustomed to the feeling of a clean mouth.

-Teach an older child to use her tongue to clean her mouth between bites.
-Show her how you move your tongue to the side and then push it into your cheeks to clear food out.
-I like to tell a child that the tongue is like a broom, cleaning the food around the mouth.
-Cue your child to “use your broom” when you notice pocketing.
-You can also provide a touch cue to the outside of a child’s cheek to remind her to move her tongue to that side.
+Teach an older child to use their tongue to clean their mouths between bites.
+Show them how you move your tongue to the side and then move it into your cheeks to push food in their mouth.
+I like to tell a child that the tongue is like a broom, cleaning and moving the food in their mouth.
+Cue your child to “use your broom” when you notice them pocketing food.
+You can also provide a touch cue to your child’s cheek to remind them to move their tongue to that side.

 Chewing and spitting out food is very common for toddlers.
-We often see toddlers doing this with new foods, harder to chew textures, or when they are not hungry.
-If it’s happening every once in a while, or for a brief period of time, it is completely normal.
-However, if this persists, or your child is not swallowing any foods, then further evaluation by a professional is warranted.
+We often see them doing this with new foods, harder to chew textures, or when they’re not hungry.
+If it’s happening every once in a while, or for a brief period of time, it’s completely normal.
+However, if this persists, or your child doesn’t swallow any foods, then further evaluation by a professional is warranted.

-If your child is doing this, stop the behavior by changing her focus.
-Offer a sip of a drink, place a different food on the tray, or start a conversation to redirect her.
-If she continues to do it, then end the meal.
-I tell families to say something like, “I can see that you are all done, let’s clean up”.
-Keep it neutral and avoid making a big deal about the spitting, as this can only increase the behavior (if baby enjoys the attention they get from the reaction).
+If your child is doing this, stop the behaviour by changing their focus.
+Offer a sip of a drink, place other foods on the tray, or start a conversation to redirect them.
+If they continue to do it, then end the meal.
+I tell families to say something like, “I can see that you’re all done, let’s clean up.”
+Keep it neutral and avoid making a big deal about the spitting, as this can only increase the behaviour (if baby enjoys the attention they get from the reaction).
 I like to go with a “two strikes rule”.
 As described above, if baby continues after two attempts to redirect or change things, then the meal is done.

 If you notice your child is always spitting a certain texture, make that texture easier for your child to manage by chopping it smaller or cooking it down to a softer consistency, or by adding a dip or sauce to soften it.